-Now if you’ve read many of our dog or cat articles, you’ll know that what we generally like to do is provide folks with some helpful information about a particular breed, so that if they are considering adopting such an animal, they’ll have a better idea if that’s a good idea or not.
+Now, if you’ve read many of our other dog or cat articles, you’ll know that what we generally like to do is provide folks with some helpful information about a particular breed of dog or cat breed, so that if they are considering adopting such an animal, they’ll have a better idea if that’s a good idea or not.

 Which we feel…

 Works out pretty well.
-The only problem is that this approach doesn’t seem to make all that much sense when we’re talking about the Golden Retriever because let’s face it, just about everyone has met one of these awesome dogs in their lives, and you’d be hard pressed to find anyone who has ever had a bad experience with one!
+The only problem is that this approach doesn’t seem to make all that much sense when we’re talking about the Golden Retriever because let’s face it, just about everyone has met one of these awesome dogs over their lifetime, and you’d be hard pressed to find anyone who has ever had a bad experience with one!

-What many folks who haven’t owned one of these fantastic animals may not know is that they are prone to develop quite a few medical issues which is why we still decided to write this article so that if you are considering adopting a Golden Retriever, you can get a little bit better idea of what that might be like.
+What many folks who haven’t owned one of these fantastic animals may not know is that they are prone to develop quite a few medical issues, which is why we still decided to write this article so that if you are considering adopting a Golden Retriever puppy or rescue, you can get a little bit better idea of what that might be like.

 So, without further ado, let’s dive right in!